-So you want to get better at deadlifting.
-I can appreciate that.
+So you want to get better at deadlifting?

-On the outside, Yes.
-But on the inside, the deadlift is a technical lift and despite what your local personal trainer with a weekend certification tell you, it is safe when executed properly.
+On the inside, the deadlift is a technical lift and despite what your local personal trainer with a weekend certification tell you, it is safe when executed properly.

 If you are a weekend warrior, competitive powerlifter, washed up meathead, or a PR chasing soccer mom, I guarantee this article will increase your deadlift.